-What’s beyond ethanol, gasoline and diesel fuels?
-It’s Higher Mixed Alcohol Fuel.
+What’s beyond ethanol, methanol, gasoline and diesel fuels?
+It’s Higher Mixed Alcohol fuel.

 Nothing to drill or mine for, nor any crops to grow.

 Higher mixed alcohol fuel is a new, more powerful class of “oxygenate” fuel.
 It’s stronger and cleaner than ethanol, more profitable to produce, and powers any gas or diesel engine from a ship to a small engine with no modifications.
-Higher mixed alcohol fuel is a powerful 138 octane fuel formula produced from any solid, liquid or gaseous carbon feedstocks; produced 24×7 without incineration or fermentation—or the need for food crops of any kind.
+Higher mixed alcohol fuel is a powerful blended alcohol fuel formula produced from any solid, liquid or gaseous carbon feedstocks; produced 24×7 without incineration or fermentation—or the need for food or fuel crops.

 Higher mixed alcohol fuel is EPA registration approved for blending and neat use in all gasoline and diesel engines in the USA.
 It’s up to 95 percent cleaner burning than gasoline, offers 30 more octane points than ethanol, and is completely biodegradable, and water-, coal- and oil-soluble.